not-implemented/raspicam-timelapse/README.md

 chmod -R go-rwx .ssh
 chown -R timelapse:timelapse .ssh

+# Some global settings:
+editor /etc/ssh/sshd_config

 # Enable listening on all interfaces for port-forwarding on your remote server
 # (otherwise port-forwarding will listen only on localhost):
-editor /etc/ssh/sshd_config

-# Add this line:
 GatewayPorts yes

+# Detect and close dead connections faster and close forwarded ports to reuse them:
+ClientAliveInterval 60

 # Restart SSH server:
 service sshd restart